TILES CALCULATION - HOW DO YOU CALCULATE THE NUMBER OF FLOOR TILES REQUIRED?

 • Lastly, divide the area of the bathroom by the area of the tile: 1,152/140 = 9 tiles needed (rounded up)

 To correctly estimate your overage requirements, examine how you will lay your tiles.
-For more complicated designs, such as running tile at a 45-degree angle or making a pattern like a herringbone that necessitates additional cuts, we recommend increasing your overage amounts to at least 15%.
-The 15% overage is also suitable for tile that will be put in a room with many edges and corners.
-More waste is to be expected when more tiles are cut to fit tightly around corners.
+For more complicated designs, such as running tile at a 45-degree angle or making a pattern like a herringbone that necessitates additional cuts.
+We recommend increasing your overage amounts to at least 15%.

-Once you've determined your optimum overage %, multiply the square footage of the space by the overage percentage and add the difference to your total square feet.
-The general rule is that the larger the tile and the more intricate the design, the more waste there will be!
-Having additional tiles is usually a smart idea.
+The general rule is that the larger the floor tile and the more intricate the design, the more waste there will be!
+Having additional floor tiles or wall tiles is usually a smart idea.

 FAQs

 Simply divide the entire area by the area of a tile to determine the number of tiles required to fill the space.
-For a 40 square foot space, we require 40 tiles that are 12" X 12".
+For a 40-square-foot space, we require 40 tiles that are 12" X 12".

 Subtract 12 from the total number of tiles required.
 You should do this because you'll need to know how many boxes of tiles to purchase because 12 by 12 tiles are often offered in boxes of 12.
 For instance, 15.5 boxes would be needed if the total square footage was 186.

-Mark the drawing or photograph with the inch measurements for each side.
-If necessary, divide the room into sections, giving each one a capital letter from A to Z to prevent confusion.
-Divide each section's height and width by two.
-For the square footage, add up all the sections and divide the total by 144.
+• If necessary, divide the room into sections, giving each one a capital letter from A to Z to prevent confusion.